craigthomas/RPiDayNightCamera/README.md

 using a Raspberry PI camera module.
-The main difference between this script and the `raspistill` command is that it will turn the red LED off before taking pictures, and can automatically detect when to switch between night and day mode settings.
+The main difference between this script and the `raspistill` command is that it will turn the red LED off before taking pictures, and can automatically detect when to switch between user specified night and day mode settings.

 The main purpose of this project is to assist with gathering image samples for my Machine Learning Deer Detector project (you can read